When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Preliminaries

 \subsection{PPO Clipping and the Improvements}

-The clipping mechanism is first introduced by PPO-Clip~\citep{PPO}.
+The clipping mechanism in GRPO~\citep{GRPO} is first introduced by PPO-Clip~\citep{PPO}.
 It serves as an simple yet effective constraint to prevent large policy updates.
-As shown in~\eqref{eq:grpo_loss}, GRPO~\citep{GRPO} uses this clipping mechanism from PPO.
-However, \citet{CISPO} show that this clipping mechanism clips the value and also masks the gradient of the clipped tokens.
+However, it is shown in \citet{CISPO} that this clipping mechanism clips the value and also masks the gradient of the clipped tokens.